-The hardware Write Protection pin (WP#) is used in conjunction with the WPEN and IOC bits in the configuration register to prohibit write operations to the Block-Protection and Configuration registers.
-The WP# pin function only works in SPI single-bit and dual-bit read mode when the IOC bit in the configuration register is set to '0'.
+The hardware Write Protection pin (WP#) is used in conjunction with the WPEN and IOC bits in the Configuration register to prohibit write operations to the Block Protection and Configuration registers.
+The WP# pin function only works in SPI single-bit and dual-bit read mode when the IOC bit in the Configuration register is set to '0'.

-The WP# pin function is disabled when the WPEN bit in the configuration register is '0'.
-This allows installation of SST26VF016BEUI in a system with a grounded WP# pin while still enabling Write to the Block-Protection register.
-The Lock-Down function of the Block-Protection Register supersedes the WP# pin, see Table 4-1 for Write Protection Lock-Down states.
+The WP# pin function is disabled when the WPEN bit in the Configuration register is '0'.
+This allows installation of the SST26VF032B/032BA in a system with a grounded WP# pin while still enabling Write to the Block Protection register.
+The Lock-Down function of the Block Protection register supersedes the WP# pin, see Table 4-1 for Write Protection Lock-Down states.

-The factory default setting at power-up of the WPEN bit is '0', disabling the Write Protect function of the WP# after power-up.
-WPEN is a non-volatile bit; once the bit is set to '1', the Write Protect function of the WP# pin continues to be enabled after power-up.
-The WP# pin only protects the Block-Protection Register and Configuration Register from changes.
+The factory default setting at power-up of the WPEN bit is '0', disabling the Write-Protect function of the WP# after power-up.
+WPEN is a nonvolatile bit; once the bit is set to '1', the Write-Protect function of the WP# pin continues to be enabled after power-up.
+The WP# pin only protects the Block Protection register and Configuration register from changes.
 Therefore, if the WP# pin is set to low before or after a Program or Erase command, or while an internal Write is in progress, it will have no effect on the Write command.

-The IOC bit takes priority over the WPEN bit in the configuration register.
+The IOC bit takes priority over the WPEN bit in the Configuration register.
 When the IOC bit is '1', the function of the WP# pin is disabled and the WPEN bit serves no function.
-When the IOC bit is '0' and WPEN is '1', setting the WP# pin active low prohibits Write operations to the Block Protection Register.
+When the IOC bit is '0' and WPEN is '1', setting the WP# pin active-low prohibits Write operations to the Block Protection register.